Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 ## Assets Preloading

 Inchiostro can preload your assets before the game starts.
 It will show a loading screen while doing so.
 This can help avoid in-game stutters caused by network delays.
-(But the game starts slower and uses more memory.)
+(But it comes with a trade-off: the game starts slower and uses more memory.)

 There are two ways to do this: with an asset map or with an asset definitions file.